nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 Clients MUST read the list by sending an HTTP GET to the server's service endpoint.
 The server MUST return a 200 OK response with a JSON object containing:
 - `entries` REQUIRED.
 MUST contain a JSON array with zero or more presentations.
-- `timestamp` REQUIRED.
-MUST be a JSON number containing the timestamp of the last entry.
-The timestamp is an opaque value; the client SHOULD NOT derive any meaning from it.
+- `tag` REQUIRED.
+MUST be a JSON string referring to the last entry.
+The tag is an opaque value; the client SHOULD NOT derive any meaning from it.

-The `timestamp` query parameter MAY be used by the client to request a delta next time it reads the list.
+The `tag` query parameter MAY be used by the client to request a delta next time it reads the list.
-If no `timestamp` query parameter is provided, the server MUST return the full list.
+If no `tag` query parameter is provided, the server MUST return the full list.
 Servers MUST only return the latest (valid) presentation per credential subject.

 Example:

 ``http request
-GET /list?timestamp=510 HTTP/1.1
+GET /list?tag=510 HTTP/1.1
 Content-Type: application/json

 {